Are photographs of an ancient statue with a QR code instead of a face reliable?

 Read on the topic:

 1. Metabunk.
-Decoded: statue with a qr code head
+Decoded: Statue with a QR code head

-If you find a spelling or grammatical error, please inform us of this, highlighting the text with an error and by pressing Ctrl+Enter.
+If you find a spelling or grammatical error, please let us know by highlighting the error text and clicking Ctrl+Enter.

-Share with your friends
+Share with friends

 Our editors will receive the following text: